Last updated: First published:

 Cross-Document View Transitions

 Cross-document view transitions work similarly to same-document ones but are triggered by navigation.
-Two key events enable JavaScript interaction: pageswap
+In particular you can get access to the view transition object in event listeners for the new pageswap

-, dispatched just before leaving the old page, and pagereveal, dispatched before the new page renders.
+, dispatched just before leaving the old page, and pagereveal

 Both events include a viewTransition